eswar-sai-kumar/particle41/readme.md

 terraform apply
 ```

-> This will create a Jenkins EC2 instance with proper security groups and IAM roles.
+> This will create a Jenkins EC2 instance

 ---